 For more information contact : Nancy Cavanaugh - Chairman firstname.lastname@example.org

-Yarmouth, specifically Precincts five and six.
-He will hold Office hours for ALL residents of the town on the first Friday of the
+the Second Barnstable District which includes the Town of Yarmouth, specifically Precincts five and six.
+He will hold Office hours for ALL residents of the town on the first Friday of the month from

 - Title: Age-Friendly Yarmouth Promotes World Elder